foahchon/tournamentdb/README.md

 - `reportMatch(winner, loser, tournament_id=1, draw=False)` - records result of match between `winner` and `loser`.
 If draw is `True`, no wins or losses are recorded.
 - `playerStandings(tournament_id=1)` - returns list of tuples containing ID, name, wins, and matches for a player each row.
 - `def swissPairings(tournament_id=1)` - returns pairings of players for the next round of a tournament.

+## Running the unit tests

+To run the unit tests, open up a terminal window and type

+`python tournament_test.py`

+to run the basic unit tests, or

+`python extended_tests.py`

+to run the more advanced unit tests.

 ## Thanks
 Thanks for checking out my project.
 Have fun and enjoy!